-C130/25 REPORTS FOR INFORMATION TO FULL COUNCIL
+C129/25 REPORTS FOR INFORMATION TO FULL COUNCIL

-130.1 Northumberland County Councillors - No report received from Cllr Karl Green however he had his last fitness class tonight so we may see Karl at the next Town Council Meeting.
-County Councillor Ben Audsley had a report on Beach Terrace, only houses 1-9 were informed about the yellow lines.
-Cllr Jill Woodman and Cllr Louise Spratt will meet with County Councillor Ben Audsley on 21st March 2026 to discuss further.
+129.1 Northumberland County Councillors - No report received from County Councillor Karl Green.
+County Councillor Ben Audsley had a report on the proposal of yellow lines at Beach Terrace.
+Members were informed that 7 were in favour of these changes, however it was noted that Newbiggin Town Council refused the proposed yellow lines but suggested alternative solutions.
+Cllrs J Woodman and L Spratt agreed to meet with Council Councillor Ben Audsley to discuss further on-site.

-130.2 Northumbria Police – No report.
+129.2 Northumbria Police – No report.

-130.3 Borderlands Place Programme – The Town Clerk gave an update.
+129.3 Borderlands Place Programme – The Town Clerk gave a verbal update.
+Members were informed that the Coastal Erosion and Environmental Team at NCC provided the group with information and a report on the coastal erosion at Church Point.

-130.4 Northumberland Association of Local Councils – Cllr J Casey has an update to report but unfortunately was absent from this meeting.
+129.4 Northumberland Association of Local Councils – Cllr J Casey has an update to report but unfortunately was absent from this meeting.